The Best Way to Process Payroll [Updated for 2021]

 Do you have hourly employees?

-Saving time on payroll is not the only advantage, though it’s a biggie for everyone.
+Incidentally, saving time on payroll is not the only advantage, though it’s a biggie.

-Employees don’t have to fill out paper timesheets.
-Managers don’t have to correct time card errors.
+For example, employees don’t have to fill out paper timesheets.
+Therefore, managers don’t have to correct timecard errors.

 The payroll manager doesn’t have to do manual data entry.
 Everyone meets their deadlines and the employees get their checks on time.

 Chapter 4.
 How to Avoid the Top 6 Payroll Mistakes

 Clearly, with something as complex and multi-faceted as payroll, there are endless ways to mess it up.
 We’ve organized them into six categories:

 - Human Error